Justice For All welcomes the appointment of Nury Turkel to the United States Commission for International Religious Freedom (USCIRF).

 Speaker of the House of Representatives Nancy Pelosi (D-CA) announced the appointment of Nury Turkel, a lawyer and Uyghur rights advocate, to the U.S. Commission on International Religious Freedom (USCIRF) on Tuesday, May 26, 2020.

-“Thank you, speaker, Speaker Nancy Pelosi for appointing a Uighur leader, Nury Turkel, as the USCIRF commissioner.
-It demonstrates very clearly that the Democrats like Republicans are committed to religious freedoms and they respect what Uighurs are doing to inform the world about the dangers of Chinese totalitarian capitalism,” stated Imam Abdul Malik Mujahid.
+“Thank you, speaker, Speaker Nancy Pelosi for appointing a Uyghur leader, Nury Turkel, as the USCIRF commissioner.
+It demonstrates very clearly that the Democrats like Republicans are committed to religious freedoms and they respect what Uyghurs are doing to inform the world about the dangers of Chinese totalitarian capitalism,” stated Imam Abdul Malik Mujahid.

-Nury is a dear friend of Justice For All and the Save Uighur Campaign.
+Nury is a dear friend of Justice For All and the Save Uyghur Campaign.

 “Nury Turkel deserves this.
-I cannot think of a better person as a commissioner of USCIRF,” added Imam Mujahid, Chair of Save Uighur Campaign of Justice For All.
+I cannot think of a better person as a commissioner of USCIRF,” added Imam Mujahid, Chair of Save Uyghur Campaign of Justice For All.